buildingSMART/BCF-API/README.md

 | space_boundaries_translucent | boolean | Translucency of space_boundaries | optional, default true |
 | openings_translucent         | boolean | Translucency of openings | optional, default true |

+#### 3.5.2.16 Topic File Ids

+Viewpoints are immutable, while topics may be changed later.
+To ensure that viewpoints are always referring to the correct models, the topic file IDs are used.
+This is a list of file IDs that are referenced in the viewpoint.
+The file IDs are from [files_information](#331-get-project-files-information-service) endpoint.

 **Example Request**

     POST /bcf/3.0/projects/F445F4F2-4D02-4B2A-B612-5E456BEF9137/topics/B345F4F2-3A04-B43B-A713-5E456BEF8228/viewpoints